Navigation - Utility Header

 TRANSFORMATIONAL TRAVEL-LEARNING

 • Coastal Journey | Charleston + Savannah, a six-day bus tour exploring important aspects of American, Southern, and Black history spanning 300+ years--from enduring Gullah Geechee traditions to the 2015 white supremacist violence at Mother Emmanuel--in two beautiful and complex coastal cities.
-Spring 2026
+10-15 March 2026

-• Quaker Journey, a weeklong visit to the 17th-century roots of Quakerism in the breathtaking Lake District of Northern England, 2-9 August 2026
+• Quaker Journey, a weeklong visit to the 17th-century roots of Quakerism in the breathtaking Lake District of Northern England.
+2-9 August 2026

 • American Musical Journey | Memphis + Mississippi, a six-day tour exploring the connections between race and the rich musical history and traditions--blues, gospel, country, rock, and more--in Memphis and Mississippi.
 Spring 2027